 designed to measure the direction of residual magnetism in

 rocks.
-It was so successful that the instrument was used
+The instrument was used

 routinely in the Geology Department for the next 20 years!